ggabbiani/OFL/orthodocs/foundation/core.md

     "FL_DEPRECATED is a test verb. **DEPRECATED**"

-is a test verb for library development
+test verb for library development

 ---